 Peptic ulcer care at Mayo Clinic

-- Team approach.
-Peptic ulcers can be caused or complicated by medications you take for other health problems, including heart disease.
-At Mayo Clinic, specialists in digestive diseases (gastroenterology) work with your primary care doctor to find medication strategies that reduce your risk of side effects.
+- Your Mayo Clinic care team.
+Mayo Clinic doctors have extensive experience and expertise diagnosing and treating peptic ulcers.
+Also, because peptic ulcers can be caused or complicated by medications you take for other health problems, specialists in digestive diseases (gastroenterology) work with your primary care doctor to find medication strategies that reduce your risk of side effects.

-- A full range of treatment options.
+- Advanced diagnosis and treatment.
 Mayo Clinic doctors will work with you to review all of your treatment options and choose the treatment that best suits your needs.
-The range of treatments offered to people with peptic ulcer disease includes antibiotics and other medicines, endoscopy for complications such as bleeding and surgery when necessary.
+The range of treatments offered to people with peptic ulcer disease includes antibiotics and other medicines, endoscopy for complications such as bleeding, as well as surgery.

 Expertise and rankings

 Mayo Clinic doctors have extensive experience diagnosing and treating peptic ulcers, including peptic ulcers that are resistant to treatment and those that cause serious complications, such as gastrointestinal bleeding.
 Mayo Clinic treats more than 600 people with peptic ulcers each year.

 Mayo Clinic in Rochester, Minn., ranks No. 1 for digestive disorders in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic in Phoenix/Scottsdale, Ariz., is ranked among the Best Hospitals and Mayo Clinic in Jacksonville, Fla., is ranked highly performing for digestive disorders by U.S. News & World Report.
 Mayo Clinic also ranks among the Best Children's Hospitals for digestive disorders.

 Learn more gastroenterology and hepatology at Mayo Clinic.

 Locations, travel and lodging